-If you have small rooms in your house or apartment, you know it can be tricky to make them feel comfortable and not crowded.
-These tips to make a small room look bigger will make it feel like you have more space than you do.
+If you have small rooms in your house or apartment, you know it can be tricky to decorate them so they don’t look crowded.
+These ideas on how to make a small room look bigger will help it feel like you have more space than you do.

-I love looking at interior design magazines, stores, blogs, show houses and pretty much anywhere else I can get design ideas.
-The one issue I have with most of the beautiful rooms they show…they are all at least twice the size of any room in my house.
+I love looking at interior design magazines, stores, blogs, show houses and pretty much anywhere else I can get interior design ideas.

-Over the years of trying to design my own (much smaller than designer) rooms, I have come up with some tips that I follow to make a small room look bigger.
-I used a lot of them in my Den/Library makeover (a 10′ x 10′ room)…and I thought these might be useful for some of you as well…
+Over the years of trying to decorate my own (much smaller than designer) rooms, I have come across some tips that make small rooms look larger.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.